CyVerse-learning-materials/learning-materials-home/index.rst

     New Repositories will should be directly linked to the subproject path.
 For
     example: `/projects/base-tutorial-repo/`

-These include short guides through our platforms and common tasks.
+These include short guides through common tasks.

 .. list-table::